verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Specify the maximum length of string to be dumped before truncation.
 Defaults to 64, as tracing large strings may bloat memory and file size.
 Larger strings aren't typically useful in wave viewers.
    A limit of zero indicates no limit.
+See also :vlopt:`--trace-strings` option.

    Note that VCD tracing has its own limit that may be lower than this one for particular strings.